Covid-19 worries send Emmy Awards show outdoors

 "Unfortunately, this means not all nominees will be able to attend this year's awards," the organisers said.

-Concerns over the Delta variant of the virus on Tuesday prompted singer Stevie Nicks, 73, to cancel five concerts she had scheduled for 2021.
+Concerns over the Delta variant prompted singer Stevie Nicks, 73, to cancel on Tuesday five concerts she had scheduled for this year.

-"While I'm vaccinated, at my age, I am still being extremely cautious and for that reason have decided to skip the 5 performances I had planned for 2021," the former Fleetwood Mac musician wrote on Twitter.
+"While I'm vaccinated, at my age, I am still being extremely cautious and, for that reason, have decided to skip the five performances I had planned," the former Fleetwood Mac musician wrote on Twitter.

 The New Orleans Jazz Festival, due to take place in early October, was cancelled on Monday because of rising cases of coronavirus in Louisiana.